Skip to content

 Can my landlord still evict me?

 Yes, but only using valid Section 8 grounds such as rent arrears, antisocial behaviour, or if they want to sell or move in themselves.
-They can no longer evict you without a reason.
+They can no longer evict you without a reason, and they have to prove the ground in court if you don't leave.

 What if my landlord wants to sell the property?

 They can use Ground 1A to evict you, but only after you've lived there for at least 12 months.
-They must give you 4 months' notice.
+They must give you 4 months' notice - and once you've moved out, they can't re-market or re-let the property for 12 months.

 Can I now have a pet in my rental?

 You can request a pet, and your landlord cannot unreasonably refuse.
-However, they can require you to have pet damage insurance.
-Refusal is allowed if there are genuine restrictions (e.g., a superior lease) or the pet is unsuitable for the property.
+They can require you to have pet damage insurance.
+Refusal is reasonable only where there are genuine restrictions (e.g. a superior lease prohibiting pets) or the pet is unsuitable for the property.

 How often can my rent be increased?

 Only once per year, using a Section 13 notice with at least 2 months' notice.
-You can challenge above-market increases at a First-tier Tribunal.
+Rent review clauses in your contract are no longer enforceable.
+You can challenge above-market increases at the First-tier Tribunal - and crucially, the Tribunal can no longer set the rent higher than your landlord asked for.

 What are the penalties for landlords who break these rules?